Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 They know nothing about it.

-But no, yeah, yes, spot on.
+But no, you're spot on.

 You're definitely spot on, man.

-And I see it everywhere, you know, I see it everywhere.
+And I see it everywhere.

-But I also see, you know, the guys in the trades that I work with, you know, and it they're getting restless too.
+But I also see, you know, the guys in the trades that I work with, you know, and they're getting restless too.

 They know what's going on.

-You'd be surprised how many guys that work in these trades, construction, concrete, guys that you know, pick up your morning trash.
+You'd be surprised how many guys that work in these trades, construction, concrete, guys that, you know, pick up your morning trash.

 They're very politically involved.